Mean-field Approximations for Stochastic Population Processes with Heterogeneous Interactions: Applications

-From \eqref{eq:SI_transition} and \eqref{eq:IS_transition}, it is clear that the stochastic SIS process is indeed a special case of the Markov jump processes we consider, where the transition rates are linear or constant functions of the local population estimates.\footnote{\revision{To see this more formally, we derive the generator for the stochastic population process $\mathbf{Y}(t)$ and show that it is equal to the generator of the stochastic SIS process; see Appendix \ref*{sec:generator} in the Supplementary Material.}} Correspondingly, the deterministic process $\dot{\mathbf{y}}= \Phi(\mathbf{y})$ is given by \revision{$\dot{y}_i^I = b y_i^S \sum_{j \in [N]} A_{ij} y_j^I - \gamma y_i^I$ for $i \in [N]$,} \revision{with $\dot{y}_i^S = - \dot{y}_i^I$.} As discussed in Section \ref{sec:model}, the bulk of the literature of epidemic models with \revision{heterogenous} agent interactions directly studies the NIMFA. \revision{Little was previously known of how well the NIMFA approximates the true population process.
+From \eqref{eq:SI_transition} and \eqref{eq:IS_transition}, it is clear that the stochastic SIS process is indeed a special case of the Markov jump processes we consider, where the transition rates are linear or constant functions of the local population estimates.\footnote{To see this more formally, it is straightforward to show that the generator of the process induced by the transition functions in \eqref{eq:SI_transition} and \eqref{eq:IS_transition} is the same as the generator for the SIS process derived in \cite{mieghem2009}.} Correspondingly, the deterministic process $\dot{\mathbf{y}}= \Phi(\mathbf{y})$ is given by $\dot{y}_i^I = b y_i^S \sum_{j \in [N]} A_{ij} y_j^I - \revision{\delta} y_i^I$ for $i \in [N]$, with $\dot{y}_i^S = - \dot{y}_i^I$.
+As discussed in Section \ref{sec:model}, the bulk of the literature of epidemic models with heterogeneous agent interactions directly studies the NIMFA.
+Little was previously known of how well the NIMFA approximates the true population process.
 In \cite{mieghem2009}, Van Mieghem, Omic, and Kooij derived an expression for the variance of local population estimates and provided heuristic explanations for the accuracy of the NIMFA in certain parameter regimes.
-Our work provides a significant generalization of these ideas that holds under minimal assumptions on the stochastic population process, with probability bounds that are much sharper than variance-based estimates. }
+Our work provides a significant generalization of these ideas that holds under minimal assumptions on the stochastic population process, with probability bounds that are much sharper than variance-based estimates.